 AD In 1640, the Dutch came to Ceylon by invading the areas controlled by the Portuguese and received the support of the Sri Lankan kings.
 They entered the spicy trade in Ceylon and gradually influenced the culture and governance.
 Among them, Roman-Dutch laws, administrative systems, governance systems, and new economic policies have also been introduced.

 Improvement of commercial crop cultivations, new commercial crop introduction, as well as new laws were introduced to increase agriculture in the country, and proposals such as confiscation of uncultivated land were also taken.
-Also, the dams and lakes have also been reformed to get the water required for agriculture.
+Also, the dams and lakes have been reformed to get the water required for agriculture.
 They also introduced new and convenient means of transportation and built such as the Hamilton Canal and highways.
 At this time, Protestant Christianity, which was the Dutch religion, was also propagated and spread.

 And it is the Dutch who have started educating children by introducing the concept of schools.
 The school was established in several villages and things such as reading, writing, and the Christian religion were taught in the schools by making it compulsory for children to go to school. during the period of Dutch rule, Sri Lankan society has seen the addition of new fashions as well as the nation of Burghers.